 If you're involved in an accident, and your car is declared a total loss by the insurance company, you can keep it and have it repaired—but your provider will declare it a salvage vehicle.
 The accident may not be significant, but the car could still be damaged beyond its value.
 This often happens with older vehicles that may not be worth much at the time of the accident.

-Sadly, even a shiny new vehicle can be turned into a salvage vehicle after a severe accident.
-Even if the insurance carrier does not want to mess with the repair, someone may be willing to take on the job.
-But once an insurance carrier says it is not worth repairing, it will be issued a salvage title, even if the repairs are undertaken.
+Even a new vehicle can be turned into a salvage vehicle after a severe accident.
+If the insurance carrier does not think repairing the car is worthwhile, someone else may be willing to take on the job.
+But once an insurance carrier says it's not worth repairing, it will be issued a salvage title even if you have the repairs done.

-If you want to remove the salvage title by repairing the vehicle, it will have to undergo a rigorous inspection before you’ll ever be allowed to drive it on public roads.
+If you want to remove the salvage title by repairing the vehicle, it will have to undergo a rigorous inspection before you're allowed to drive it on public roads.
 The inspection includes reviewing your receipts for all the parts you or your mechanic purchased to rebuild the vehicle.
 If it passes inspection, it will then be declared a rebuilt salvage title.

-Each state has its own criteria for what makes a vehicle a total loss, also known as a salvage if repairs are made.
-Most states consider a car that is in need of repairs that would cost 75% or more of its total actual cash value a salvage -- that is if repairs are made.
+Each state has criteria for what makes a vehicle a total loss.
+Most states consider a car that is in need of repairs that would cost 75% or more of its total actual cash value to be a salvage.

 Additional Reasons for a Car to Be Salvage

-It is not only major accidents and natural disasters which can cause a vehicle to be savage.
-Look for these other common reasons.
+It's not just major accidents and natural disasters that can cause a vehicle to be titled as salvage.
+Here are other common reasons: